Asian Car Brands

 Dongfeng Motor Logo

-In 1987, the company achieved success, becoming one of the top three leading manufacturers of trucks in the world.
+In 1987, the company succeeded, becoming one of the top three truck manufacturers in the world.
 In 2006, the ten thousandth Ruiqi pickup truck was assembled at its plants.
-For its numerous achievements, the company has been honored with awards both in China and abroad.
+The company has been honored with awards in China and abroad for its numerous achievements.
 Among its latest developments are electric and natural gas vehicles.

 FAW